egeulgen/pathfindR/README.md

 The function creates the term-gene graph, displaying the connections between genes and biological terms (enriched pathways or gene sets).
 This allows for the investigation of multiple terms to which significant genes are related.
-The graph also enables determination of the degree of overlap between the enriched terms by identifying shared and/or distinct significant genes.
+The graph also enables the determination of the degree of overlap between the enriched terms by identifying shared and/or distinct significant genes.

 ![Term-Gene
 Graph](https://github.com/egeulgen/pathfindR/blob/master/vignettes/term_gene.png?raw=true